helyne/helyne/README.md

 - 🚀 Graduate of the Le Wagon Data Science bootcamp
 - 😄 Pronouns: she/her

 My interests lie in using deep learning to address real-world problems, such as climate change and the future of urban living (very fascinated by sustainable urban planning as a non-urban planner).
-I'm also passionate about neuroscience and neuroplasticity associated with learning and memory in enriched environments.
+I'm also passionate about neuroscience and neuroplasticity associated with learning and memory in enriched environments, as this is my background.

 <h3 align="left">Connect with me:</h3>
 <p align="left">